lit/lit/packages/localize/README.md

    }
    ```

+   > Note the `$schema` property is optional, and lets
+   > editors like VSCode auto-complete and check for errors.

-5. Run the `lit-localize` CLI with the `extract` command:
+4. Run the `lit-localize` CLI with the `extract` command:

    ```bash
    npx lit-localize extract
    ```

-6. Take a look at the generated XLIFF file `xliff/es-419.xlf`.
+5. Take a look at the generated XLIFF file `xliff/es-419.xlf`.
 Note that we have
    a `<source>` template extracted from your source code, but we don't have a
    localized version yet.
 Also note that embedded HTML markup has been encoded
    into `<ph>` tags.